 complete one, it is important that you provide a copy to members of your

 health care team.
-Please bring a copy of your Advance Directive, Living
+If you have one, please bring a copy of your Advance

 What is the purpose of having an Advance Directive?